machulen/debit-credit/README.md

 # debit-credit
-A really simple single user money accounting system intended to be used through it's REST API.
+A really simple single user money accounting system intended to be used through its REST API.

 ### Install
 This app need's recent version of Node.js as it uses ES6 syntax a lot.
 It is known to work in Node v9.2.0 and fail in 6.6.0.

-Clone the repo and install it's dependencies:
+Clone the repo and install its dependencies:
 ```
 git clone https://github.com/machulen/debit-credit.git
 npm i